 Our dramaturgy of learning is structured around a series of educational principles and values.
 They form the foundation of what the programme offers and expects.

 Ownership and Togetherness

-Participants are expected to take responsability for their own learning process, through formulating artistic questions, by showing a capacity for self-organization and by initiating both, individual and collective activities.
+Participants are expected to take responsibility for their own learning process, through formulating artistic questions, by showing a capacity for self-organization and by initiating both individual and collective activities.